Experiential

 Customer Engagement Metrics

 While it’s true that sales are an essential part of any business, the engagement KPIs are where you’ll see the immediate impact of your field marketing.
-These metrics will give you the needed insights into how your customers interact with your brand in real time and indicate their potential for future brand loyalty.
+These metrics will give you insights into how your customers interact with your brand in real time and indicate their potential for future brand loyalty.
 The best metrics to track here would be interactions, dwell time, and engagement rates.

 Brand Awareness and Reach KPIs